This guide to 5 days in Marrakech (or a short break to Marrakech) includes affiliate links.

 As darkness fell, the camp below us came alive with the flames of flickering candles and open fires.
 Walking down towards our dinner tent, we could hear the sound of drums and saw a flash of a belly dancer; the evening’s entertainment already beginning.

-Breakfast at La Pause
+Morning: Breakfast at La Pause

 Outside, the desert sun already felt warm as our tent glowed softly.
 Looking around at our spacious surroundings, I concluded that staying at La Pause was definitely not the camping experience I’d been expecting.
-Instead, it felt like a luxury hotel experience in itself, complete with comfortable, thickly quilted beds, warm heaters and delicately scented toiletries.
+Instead, it felt like a luxury hotel experience, complete with comfortable, thickly quilted beds, warm heaters and delicately scented toiletries.

 Joining the others at the main camp, we were treated to a delicious breakfast of eggs, delicate pastries and fresh fruit.
 Of course, the obligatory pots of mint tea also arrived, alongside glasses of freshly squeezed juice.

-Dinner at Al Fassia, Marrakech
+Evening: Dinner at Al Fassia

 Al Fassia, roughly translated as ‘the women from Fez’, is a restaurant run and owned by sisters Myra and Saida Chab.
 Dedicated to providing authentic Moroccan cuisine (much of which is derived from the city of Fez), it also ensures that all guests are met and served by women only.
-As they say: ‘women are in charge of this house’.

 It also happens to be one of the best places to eat in Marrakech.

 It was an incredibly positive and warm place to spend the final night of our 5 days in Marrakech, and offered the chance to thank everyone for joining us.